 - 6 1.5.
-The objective of this Safety Guide is to provide guidance and recommendations to Member - 7 States on developing arrangements, at the preparedness stage, for responding to a nuclear or - 8 radiological emergency for the transition to either an existing exposure situation or a planned - 9 exposure situation, as appropriate, and the termination of the emergency.
-This Safety Guide also - 10 provides guidance and recommendations on the primary objective and the general and specific - prerequisites that are to be met in order to enable the termination of the emergency and to support the - development of the arrangements for achieving this objective and prerequisites. - 13 1.6.
+The objective of this Safety Guide is to provide guidance and recommendations to States on - 7 developing arrangements, at the preparedness stage as part of overall emergency preparedness efforts, - 8 for responding to a nuclear or radiological emergency for the transition to either an existing exposure - 9 situation or a planned exposure situation, as appropriate, and the termination of the emergency.
+This - 10 Safety Guide also provides guidance and recommendations on the primary objective and the general - and specific prerequisites that are to be met in order to enable the termination of the emergency and to - support the development of the arrangements for achieving this objective and prerequisites. - 13 1.6.
 This Safety Guide should be used in conjunction with GSR Part 7 [2], with due account to be - taken of the recommendations provided in Refs [4] and [5].
-This Safety Guide provides guidance for - meeting the Requirement 18 of GSR Part 7 [2] and Requirement 46 of GSR Part 3 [3] on the - termination of a nuclear or radiological emergency and the transition from emergency exposure - situation to existing exposure situation, respectively.
+This Safety Guide provides guidance for - meeting the Requirement 18 of GSR Part 7 [2] and Requirement 46 of GSR Part 3 [3] on the - 16 termination of a nuclear or radiological emergency and the transition from emergency exposure - situation to existing exposure situation, respectively. - 18 1.7.
+The guidance and recommendations provided in this Safety Guide form the basis for - achieving the goals of emergency response outlined in para.
+3.2 of GSR Part 7 [2], particularly the - 20 goal of preparing for the resumption of normal social and economic activity.

-18 SCOPE
+21 SCOPE

-- 19 1.7.
-The guidance and recommendations provided in this Safety Guide are applicable to any - 20 nuclear or radiological emergency, irrespective of its cause, to facilitate an effective transition to - 21 either a planned exposure situation or an existing exposure situation and a well-defined termination of - 22 the emergency.
-Considering the full range of potential nuclear or radiological emergencies7 they - 23 cover, these recommendations necessitate the application of a graded approach 8 in their - implementation. - 25 1.8.
-The guidance and recommendations provided in this Safety Guide have been derived on the - basis of objective radiological protection considerations, including factors such as the health risks - 27 associated with exposure levels and relevant attributes of various characteristics of the exposure - situation.
-In addition, this Safety Guide also recognizes the influence of, and discusses, social, - 29 economic and political attributes, as well as national, local and site-specific characteristics.
-These - 30 attributes and characteristics are generally unrelated to radiological protection; however, they are - 31 likely to influence the final decision on the termination of a nuclear or radiological emergency.
+- 22 1.8.
+The guidance and recommendations provided in this Safety Guide are applicable to any - 23 nuclear or radiological emergency, irrespective of its cause, in relation to the transition to either a - 24 planned exposure situation or an existing exposure situation and the termination of the emergency. - 25 Considering the full range of potential nuclear or radiological emergencies they cover, these - recommendations necessitate the application of a graded approach in their implementation. - 27 1.9.
+The guidance and recommendations provided in this Safety Guide have been derived on the - basis of objective radiological protection considerations, including factors such as the health risks - 29 associated with exposure levels and relevant attributes of various characteristics of the exposure - 30 situation.
+In addition, this Safety Guide also recognizes the influence of, and discusses, social, - economic and political attributes, as well as national, local and site-specific characteristics.
+These

-6 A situation of exposure that arises as a result of an accident, a malicious act or other unexpected event, and requires prompt action in order to avoid or reduce adverse consequences [2].
+A situation of exposure that arises as a result of an accident, a malicious act or other unexpected event, and requires prompt action in order to avoid or reduce adverse consequences [2].
 Each emergency exposure situation is a nuclear or radiological emergency; however, each nuclear or radiological emergency is not necessarily an emergency exposure situation.

-7 Examples of such emergencies include: a general emergency at a nuclear power plant, an emergency involving a lost dangerous source, a medical accidental overexposure, an emergency involving dispersal of radioactive material into the environment or a transport accident involving nuclear or radioactive material.
+&lt;sup>7 Examples of such emergencies include: a general emergency at a nuclear power plant, an emergency involving a lost dangerous source, a medical accidental overexposure, an emergency involving dispersal of radioactive material into the environment or a transport accident involving nuclear or radioactive material.

-8 (1) For a system of control, such as a regulatory system or a safety system, a process or method in which the stringency of the control measures and conditions to be applied is commensurate, to the extent practicable, with the likelihood and possible consequences of, and the level of risk associated with, a loss of control.
+&lt;sup>8 (1) For a system of control, such as a regulatory system or a safety system, a process or method in which the stringency of the control measures and conditions to be applied is commensurate, to the extent practicable, with the likelihood and possible consequences of, and the level of risk associated with, a loss of control.
 (2) An application of safety requirements that is commensurate with the characteristics of the facilities and activities or the source and with the magnitude and likelihood of the exposures [2].